 So I think we have a semantic problem, and I think it’s partly the word ‘blogging’ and partly the term ‘social media’.
 People already think that they know what that means, and they dismiss it.
 If you talk about the very same thing but in different language, it becomes different.
 It becomes more real, more interesting.

 I’ve noticed this many times.
 You ask someone, “Hey, do you read blogs?”
 A lot of people just say, “No, I don’t read blogs.
 I don’t have time to read blogs.”
 Yet everyone goes to search engines.
 You and I know, based I’m sure on your search results for your content and your blog and mine certainly, I’m getting hundreds and hundreds of hits from Google every single day on my blog.
 I know for a fact that many of the people who are hitting my blog with search engines would be the same people that would tell me they don’t read blogs.

 Jay: Right.
 That really is an excellent point, and in social media in particular, it’s a difficult phrase because it’s become a catch-all for so many things, whether it’s location or video or content marketing.
 Everybody just calls it “social media,” and so it’s lost all explanatory or descriptive value in large measure, which makes it hard.

 I’m delighted that the third edition is out.
 Probably as soon as this video comes out, it will be out.
 So we’ll make sure we link that up.
-It is The New Rules of Marketing & PR.(affiliate).
-If you think you’ve read it in the past, check out this new version.
-There’s a bunch of cool new stuff in there, good stories and a lot of updates on new tools and opportunities.
+It is The New Rules of Marketing & PR.David Meerman Scott joins us.
+Thanks so much for your time, as always.